 Cabins are equipped with brooms and dustpans.
 All cabins should be broom swept before check out.
 In cabins with bathroom or kitchen facilities, cleaning supplies are provided.
 Additional cleaning supplies are available from the Campmaster if you run out.

 The Rangers will make every effort to have roads and parking areas plowed and sanded prior to Friday night check-in and during the weekend as needed.
 In order to facilitate this, vehicles and trailers must be parked in the designated areas.
 Cabin access that is blocked by unauthorized vehicle parking will not be plowed or sanded.

 Snow shovels are provided at the cabins as well as sand/salt.
-If a storm occurs during the weekend, the units are responsible to keep the exits shoveled to provide access and egress.
+If a storm occurs during the weekend, the units are responsible for keeping the exits shoveled to provide access and egress.

 Tables, Chairs, and benches are arranged in order to protect emergency egress.
 If these furnishings are moved, care must be taken to protect egress routes.
 All furnishings must be returned to their original location prior to check-out.

 All buildings at GSR which are approved for sleeping have a maximum sleeping capacity.
 These capacities may not be exceeded.
 If a unit arrives with more people than their cabin allows, alternative arrangements will need to be made such as tents or the addition of an extra cabin.
 Additional cabin space will be as available and at the expense of the unit.